 The project summary provides a general description of the research or technology development activities and the requested infrastructure.
-The summary must concisely explain how the program meets all three competition objectives.
+The project summary is the only section of the proposal the CFI will provide to the Special Multidisciplinary Assessment Committee to help with its deliberations, so the summary must concisely and persuasively explain how the proposed project meets the three competition objectives (described in more detail below).

 - Use language appropriate for a multidisciplinary committee.
 Avoid abbreviations and jargon. - First impressions count!
-Write an opening paragraph that outlines the broad vision for your research, the role of the requested infrastructure in realizing that vision, and why the research or technology development is important to Canada. - Present a clear focus-especially when there is a list of projects involved-and a clear outline of issues to be addressed.
+Write an opening paragraph that outlines the broad vision for your research, the role of the requested infrastructure in realizing that vision, and why the research or technology development is important to Canada.

+- Present a clear focus-especially when there is a list of projects involved-and a clear outline of issues to be addressed.
 Demonstrate that this is a cohesive project. - Describe the requested infrastructure in short, bulleted paragraphs: what it is, what it does, and why it is important.
 Reviewers want to quickly see what it is you are requesting. - Clearly address all three competition objectives; make sure that each objective is easily identifiable and that there is a clear explanation of how the proposed work addresses each of these objectives.